(Last Update on February 2019)

-If you’ve started reading the post with Joomla to WordPress migration in the title, there’s no doubt you’re considering it, even if you haven’t yet admitted it to yourself.
+If you’ve started reading the post with Joomla to WordPress migration in the title, there’s no doubt you’re thinking about it, even if you haven’t yet admitted it to yourself.
 Well, it’s good news as changes are welcome, especially in IT where everything’s changing and evolving very fast.

 You should know you’re not the only one wanting to check out WordPress.
 It’s become something of a trend already and people are moving their “online belongings” to WP from all kinds of platforms all the time.
-Joomla directly follows WordPress among most widely used CMSs according to W3Techs.
-Therefore, it is no wonder it witnesses the biggest number of migrations to WP.
+Joomla directly follows WordPress among the most widely used CMSs.
+Therefore, there is no wonder it witnesses the biggest number of migrations to WP.

-Still, many Joomla users don’t move further than planning their migration because they don’t like the hassle or don’t know where to start.
-We suggest to start at the beginning – or in other words, find the tool that’s going to do the job.
-We aren’t going to discuss the manual way of migration, namely copy pasting, here as it means hassle.
+Still, many Joomla users don’t move further than planning their migration because they don’t like the hassle or don’t know where to start from.
+We suggest to commence from the very beginning – or in other words, find the tool that’s going to do the job.
+We aren’t going to discuss the manual way of migration here, namely copy pasting, as it means hassle.
 Similarly, we won’t talk about hiring a developer, as it is quite expensive and calls for a separate post.

 CMS2CMS has a free Demo migration available.
 The full migration prices start at $9 depending on the volume of content and can be calculated in advance using an Estimator.

-FG plugin free version migrates sections, categories, posts, tags, images and media from Joomla to WordPress.
+FG plugin free version migrates sections, categories, posts, medias, keywords and web links from Joomla to WordPress.

-CMS2CMS moves articles as posts, static pages as pages, tags, meta tags, categories, users and user groups, content images (found in the posts or pages), navigation menu items, image galleries, internal links.
+CMS2CMS moves articles as posts, static pages as pages, tags, meta tags, categories, users and user groups, authors, comments, content images and attachments found in the posts or pages (such as PDF, MP3, CVS, TXT, etc.), navigation menu items, image galleries, internal links.

 User passwords migration – they will be migrated along with user accounts, but no one will be able to see the passwords, so these are secure.